 This option enables a notification that scale calibration has taken place.
-To set this feature:

 - 1. Scan the Enter/Exit Programming Mode bar code. - 2.
 Scan your selection from the bar codes below.
 You'll need to cover any unused bar codes on this and the facing page to ensure that the scanner reads only the bar code you intend to scan. - 3.
 Complete the programming sequence by scanning the Enter/Exit Programming Mode bar code.